-Based on shares outstanding as of August 21, 2020, upon completion of this offering, we will have outstanding a total of 42,454,631 shares of common stock and non-voting common stock.
-Of these shares, only 8,325,000 shares of common stock sold in this offering, or 9,573,750 shares if the underwriters exercise their option to purchase additional shares in full, will be freely tradable, without restriction, in the public market immediately after this offering.
+Based on shares outstanding as of June 30, 2020, upon completion of this offering, we will have outstanding a total of shares of common stock and non-voting common stock.
+Of these shares, only shares of common stock sold in this offering, or shares if the underwriters exercise their option to purchase additional shares in full, will be freely tradable, without restriction, in the public market immediately after this offering.
 Each of our officers, directors and substantially all of our stockholders have entered or will enter into lock-up agreements with the underwriters that restrict their ability to sell or transfer their shares.
 The lock-up agreements pertaining to this offering will expire 180 days from the date of this prospectus.
 However, our underwriters may, in their sole discretion, permit our officers, directors and other current stockholders who are subject to the contractual lock-up to sell shares prior to the expiration of the lock-up agreements.
-After the lock-up agreements expire, based on shares outstanding as of August 21, 2020, up to an additional 34,126,401 shares of common stock (including shares issuable upon the conversion of non-voting common stock) will be eligible for sale in the public market, approximately 31,175,064 of which are held by our officers, directors and their affiliated entities, and will be subject to volume limitations under Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
-In addition, 3,513,031 shares of our common stock that are subject to outstanding options as of August 21, 2020 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.
+After the lock-up agreements expire, based on shares outstanding as of August 21, 2020, up to an shares of common stock (including shares issuable upon the conversion of non-voting common stock) will be eligible for sale in the additional of which are held by our officers, directors and their affiliated entities, and will be subject to volume limitations public market, approximately under Rule 144 under the Securities Act of 1933, as amended, or the Securities Act.
+In addition, shares of our common stock that are subject to outstanding options as of August 21, 2020 will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, the lock-up agreements and Rules 144 and 701 under the Securities Act.

-After this offering, the holders of an aggregate of 33,409,958 shares of our outstanding common stock (including shares issuable upon the conversion of non-voting common stock) as of August 21, 2020 will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
+After this offering, the holders of an aggregate of shares of our outstanding common stock (including shares issuable upon the conversion of non-voting common stock) as of August 21, 2020 will have rights, subject to some conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or our stockholders.
 We also intend to register shares of common stock that we may issue under our equity incentive plans.
 Once we register these shares, they will be able to be sold freely in the public market upon issuance, subject to the 180-day lock-up period under the lock-up agreements described above and in the section entitled "Underwriting."